Many people are affected by sleep disorders.

-Although a common problem, poor sleep can have serious consequences.
+Although it is a common problem, poor sleep can have serious consequences.

-Poor sleep can drain your energy, reduce your productivity and increase your risk of diseases like high blood pressure and diabetes ( 1 ).
+Poor sleep can deplete your energy, lower your productivity, and increase your risk of diseases like high blood pressure and diabetes ( 1 ).

 Melatonin is a hormone that tells your body when it's time to go to bed.

-This article explains how melatonin works and how much it needs to be consumed.
+This article explains how melatonin works and how much to consume.

 What is melatonin?

-Melatonin is a hormone that is naturally produced by the body.
+Melatonin is a hormone naturally produced by the body.

-Melatonin itself, however, will not directly put you to sleep.
-It's just letting your body know it's night, allowing you to relax and fall asleep more easily ( 4 ).
+However, melatonin itself will not directly put you to sleep.
+It simply lets your body know it's nighttime so you can relax and fall asleep more easily ( 4 ).

-Melatonin supplements are popular with people struggling with insomnia and jet lag.
+Melatonin supplements are popular among people struggling with insomnia and jet lag.
 You can get it without a prescription in many countries.

 Melatonin is also a powerful antioxidant that can provide a variety of other benefits.

-It may even help support eye health, treat stomach ulcers and heartburn, relieve tinnitus symptoms and even increase growth hormone levels in men.
+It can even help support eye health, treat stomach ulcers and heartburn, relieve tinnitus symptoms, and even increase growth hormone levels in men.

 SUMMARY